 You are here

-The Ph.D. program in the Department of Chemistry and Chemical Biology (C&CB) provides broad training opportunities across the chemical sciences.
-The department offers in-depth programs of study in the major chemical disciplines (Organic, Physical, Inorganic, Theoretical and Analytical) as well as in high interest areas such as Nanotechnology, Chemical Biology and Materials Chemistry.
+The graduate program in the Department of Chemistry & Chemical Biology (CCB) provides broad research and educational training opportunities across the chemical sciences and includes a traditional Doctor of Philosophy (Ph.D.) program as well as a new one-year Master of Science (M.S.) program.
+Our department offers in-depth programs of study across all of the major chemical disciplines (Analytical, Inorganic, Organic, Physical, and Theoretical) as well as recent high-interest areas such as Nanotechnology/Materials, Polymer Chemistry, and Chemical Biology.

-Our students also play key roles in several multidisciplinary research teams led by C&CB faculty, such as the Atkinson Center for a Sustainable Future and the Energy Materials Center at Cornell (Emc2).
-With the opportunity to explore the scenic environment of Ithaca, our students enjoy a truly unique experience that comes from attending a world-class research institution set in a culturally rich but intimate community.
+Our students also play key roles in several multidisciplinary research teams led by CCB faculty, such as the David R. Atkinson Center for a Sustainable Future (ACSF) and Energy Materials Center at Cornell (emc2).
+With the opportunity to explore the scenic Finger Lakes region surrounding Cornell, our students enjoy a truly unique experience that comes from attending a world-class Ivy league research institution set in the culturally rich but intimate Ithaca community.

 How to Apply

-Any documentation you think would enhance your application, such as publications or awards, should be sent directly to the Department of Chemistry and Chemical Biology:
+Any additional documentation that you think would enhance your application, such as publications or awards, should be sent directly to:

 Graduate Studies Office